-RESTORE Fuel Treatment or Injector Cleaner or Carburetor Cleaner dissolves carbon deposits, varnishes, resins and gums and cleans the entire fuel system, pump, injectors and carburetors, improving fuel combustion and economy and reducing toxic CO and CO2 emissions and fuel related smoke.
+RESTORE Catalytic Converter and DPF Cleaner dissolves carbon deposits, varnishes, resins and gums and cleans the entire fuel system, pump, injectors, carburetors and emission control devices - catalytic converters or diesel particulate filters - improving fuel combustion and economy and reducing toxic CO and CO2 emissions and fuel related smoke.

 MOT RESULTS CASE STUDY

 In late April 2003, I bought a red Volvo 440 Xi 1.8 petrol hatchback, registered 1992, Mileage 49440.
 It had been well looked after and was a nice little runner.
 The car sailed through the MoT in December 2003, costing me just the MoT fee and returning satisfactory emissions test results for a car that had now covered 57,867 miles since new